 Australia is home to about 23 species of freshwater turtle.
 All but one of these species belong to the family Chelidae, which is found only in Australasia and South America.
 These ‘side-necked’ turtles retract their head and neck beneath their shell by folding it to one side, rather than drawing their head backwards as most of the world’s species of turtles and tortoises do.

-Australia also has 6 species of marine turtles but lacks the truly land-based tortoises that occur on all other continents except Antarctica.
+Australia is also home to 6 of the 7 species of marine turtle, but lacks the truly land-based tortoises that occur on all other continents except Antarctica.

 Freshwater turtles in New South Wales

 New South Wales is home to 7 species of native freshwater turtle, two of which are found nowhere else.